microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 Docker can build images automatically by reading the instructions from your [Dockerfile](https://docs.docker.com/engine/reference/builder/).
 This file will at the very least have a base image specified using `FROM`, and it can include command-line instructions as well.

-Here’s what the Dockerfile looks like in our Python app:
+Here's what the Dockerfile looks like in our Python app:

 ![Python dockerfile in app](19-dockerfile-cropped.png)

 ### Opening the container

 Once our container configuration files were added, we got a notification that our folder now has a `devcontainer.json` file.
-Let’s select **Reopen in Container**:
+Let's select **Reopen in Container**:

 ![Reopen in container notification](21-reopen-notif.png)